leaand01/SSDEksamensProjekt/README.md

 **Remarks**
-The .env file has been shared on Github, for easy setup and as this is a test project.
+- The .env file has been shared on Github, for easy setup and as this is a test project.
 Normally .env containing confidential information should never be committed.
+- For https we have generated a self-signed TLS certificate using OpenSSL, as this is a test project.
+This should not be done for production code.

 **PostGreSQL database connection information used**